Birkity/-Credit-Scoring-Model/README.md

-Credit Scoring System using Transaction Data
+# Credit Scoring Model for Buy-Now-Pay-Later Service

-This project focuses on building a credit scoring system by analyzing transaction data from various customers.
-The goal is to classify users as high-risk or low-risk based on their transaction behavior.
-We leverage aggregate features derived from the transaction data to build a customer-level profile, identifying patterns that distinguish between high and low-risk users.
-The data includes customer transaction details, such as transaction amounts, dates, and categories, allowing us to perform a detailed analysis of user behavior.

-The project begins with feature engineering, which involves aggregating key transactional features like the total transaction amount, average transaction amount, and frequency of transactions per customer.
-We also extract useful date and time components, such as transaction hour, day, month, and year.
-These features enable us to explore customer behavior patterns, particularly in terms of how frequently customers transact and how recently they engaged in transactions.
-The main aim is to construct a set of robust features that serve as the foundation for risk classification.

-To prepare the data for model building, we apply various techniques to handle missing values, encode categorical variables, and scale numerical features.
-The pipeline includes one-hot encoding for categorical features, normalization/standardization for numerical features, and methods to handle missing data.
-Additionally, we calculate correlations between features and perform multicollinearity checks using the Variance Inflation Factor (VIF) to ensure that the data is suitable for model training and prediction.
+This project develops a credit scoring model for Bati Bank's partnership with an eCommerce company offering a buy-now-pay-later service.
+The goal is to predict credit risk and assign appropriate loan terms based on customer transaction data.
+The model uses historical transaction records to classify users as high risk (likely to default) or low risk (unlikely to default), enabling informed lending decisions for the new buy-now-pay-later service.

+The project involves several key steps: data preparation, feature engineering, modeling, and API development.
+I started by loading and preprocessing the dataset, then perform exploratory data analysis to understand the data distribution.
+Feature engineering techniques are applied to extract meaningful predictors from the transaction data.
+Multiple machine learning models are trained and evaluated, including logistic regression, and random forests.
+Hyperparameter tuning is performed to optimize model performance.
+Finally, a REST API is developed to serve predictions in real-time.

+The credit scoring model is deployed using Flask and Render, allowing for easy scaling and integration with the eCommerce platform.
+The API accepts customer transaction data and returns a risk score and recommended loan terms.
+Extensive testing is conducted to ensure accuracy and reliability of the predictions.
+This project demonstrates the application of data science techniques to solve a critical business problem in financial services, enabling safer lending practices and improved customer experiences for the buy-now-pay-later service.